By David Parmenter

 Exhibit 1 Common misunderstanding regarding critical success factors (extract from the CSFs toolkit)

-Most organizations know their success factors; however, few organizations have:
+Most organizations know their success factors; however, few have:

 Purchase my latest toolkits which are on sale (over 40% reduction):